giorgia-nadizar/slides/JGEA/index.md

   - Identify any additional elements needed (as fields of the class)
   - Implement the `update()` method (and `@Override` other methods if needed) to give functionalities
+4. Test the implemented EA on a benchmark

 ---
 class: middle, center